matthagan15/mhgl/README.md

 # mhgl

 ## Matt's HyperGraph Library (mhgl)
-A straightforward library that provides hypergraph datastructures and some algorithms for working with them.
-We use the most general possible hypergraph, that is a directed, weighted hypergraph as oppossed to the standard undirected, unweighted hypergraph as the undirected and unweighted can be constructed from the directed and weighted variant.
+A straightforward library that aims to provide a small number of well crafted hypergraph datastructures and some algorithms for working with them.
+We base our datastructures on the most general possible hypergraph mathematically, that is a directed, weighted hypergraph as oppossed to the standard undirected, unweighted hypergraph as the un-directed and un-weighted can be constructed from the directed and weighted variant.
 Sometimes the prefix "hyper" will be dropped from hypergraph and hyperedge, this is a (mostly harmless) bad habit.
 There are plans to support three types of storage, the first being a sparse representation, the second being a more dense version utilizing a binary